 The first opinion is that all carbs are bad; period.
 Avoid them if you are prediabetic; and even more so if you have the frank disease.
 You should be eating less than 20 grams of starch per day.

-Many but certainly not all supporters of the ketogenic diets would hold this view.
+Many but certainly not all supporters of the ketogenic diets hold to this view.
 That would mean no whole grains nor any legumes.

 There is a subset of the ketogenic folk who would disagree.
 In their opinion it's the refined carbs that are bad.
 So they would insist that whole grains and legumes are absolutely fine; as are new potatoes which have a large amount of resistant starch.
 Nevertheless the overall glycemic load should be limited; small helpings.